sandpolis/docs/docs/server.md

 | `server.geolocation.key` | *null* | The service API key |
 | `server.geolocation.expiration` | *240* | The cache timeout in hours |

-Sandpolis supports the following public geolocation services:
+The following public geolocation services are supported:

 | Service    | Identifier |
 |------------|------------|